code-differently/code-differently-25-q1/lesson_00/karenalabi/README.md

 My mornings always begin with prayer and Bible study -- to prepare myself for the day ahead.
 After that, I dive into one my favorite parts of my routine: getting dressed.
 Funny enough, I find my best outfits are usually the most spontaneous, always featuring a pop of color.

 That said, I am **not** a morning person.
-My brain doesn't fully kick into gear until around 1pm -- that's when I hit my prodictivity peak.
+My brain doesn't fully kick into gear until around 1pm -- that's when I hit my productivity peak.

-Once settle into work, you'll usually find me with a hot Vanilla Chai Latte in hand.
+Once I settle into work, you'll usually find me with a hot Vanilla Chai Latte in hand.
 It's my go-to drink and absolute must on busy days.
 And since I love tea, if I'm not sipping on a chai latte, you can bet there's a cup of non-caffeinated tea nearby.

 ## 🤩 Fun Facts 🤩
 -  I love to capture every moment!

 I have a habit of turning ordinary moments into timeless snapshots.
-If you see my walking down the street and I suddenly stop, it's mostlikey because I'm taking pictures of something random.
+If you see my walking down the street and I suddenly stop, it's most likey because I'm taking pictures of something random.
 I would definitely describe myself as a creative and I always see the beauty in everything.
 I can find inspiration from just about anywhere.

 - I've visited the Eiffel Tower!

 I’m a travel enthusiast and I’m always looking for my next destination to explore.
-One of the the favorite places I've been to is Paris, France.
+One of the favorite places I've been to is Paris, France.
 As a side note, the bread is amazing there!

 - I can speak Mandarin!

 I’m constantly learning and currently diving into learning new things.
 When I was an early teenager, I became obsessed with Chinese and Korean dramas.
-Since then, I've been teaching myself several langauges.
-I have recently dove back into learning Mandarin.
-It's one of my favorite langauges to learn.
+Since then, I've been teaching myself several languages.
+I have recently dived back into learning Mandarin.
+It's one of my favorite languages to learn.

 ### 📸  A Sneak Peak Into My Life 📸